Guttenberg, Hudson County, NJ

 Properties for Urban Commuters and Families

-The residences in Guttenberg cater to a wide range of people, from professionals who want an easy commute to NYC, to families seeking a friendly community with more space for their money.
-Whether it's a piece of history to call your own or a sleek, updated unit with a view, the emphasis is on quality living in a location that provides a perfect balance of urban and suburban amenities.
+The residences in Guttenberg cater to professionals who want an easy commute and families seeking a friendly community.
+Whether it's a piece of history to call your own or a sleek, updated unit in a high-rise, the emphasis is on quality living in a location that provides a perfect balance of urban and residential life.

 A Thriving Local Scene and Nearby Hotspots